* Garbage Collection is an automatic memory management feature.

 * Once object is unreferenced it is considered as unused object, hence JVM automatically destroys that object.

-* In java developers responsibility is only to creating objects and unreferencing those objects after usage.
+* In java it is developers responsibility to create objects and unreference those objects after usage.

 No, we can not force garbage collector to destroy objects , but we can request it.